-When the program faculty members have acted upon the Retention Committee's report, the Counselor Education program coordinator and the student's faculty advisor meet with the student to convey the program's decision(s) and/or recommendations.
-The Counselor Education program coordinator and the student's faculty advisor subsequently monitor the student's progress in carrying out the program's recommendations for the student.
+When the program faculty members have acted upon the Retention Committee's report, the retention committee meets with the student to convey the program's decision(s) and/or recommendations.
+The retention committee subsequently monitors the student's progress in carrying out the program's recommendations for the student.

 If the student is not satisfied with the program's decision, she/he can subsequently follow the appeals procedures of the College of Education and/or University of Florida.
-To inquire about appeals procedures within the College of Education, contact the Director of Graduate Studies.
+To inquire about appeals procedures within the College of Education, contact the Director of HDOSE.